thomaspayton/CSHARP-QA/README.md

 two varibles can reference of variable

-Q: What is an automatic property and how is it useful? when no additional logic is used in the property
+Q: What is an automatic property and how is it useful? when no other logic is used in the property

 Q: What is the purpose of using statement? instructions on what and what not to use